Exabyte-io/documentation/docs/tutorials/band-structure.md

 <!-- TODO by MH -->
-How to calculate bandstructure of Si
+How to calculate bandstructure of Si (in more details than getting-started/run-first-simulation.md)

 - create job in web app
 - choose workflow